 It's not just with the younger horses though he has tasted success thanks to victories in numerous Group Ones including the Futurity Stakes, Railway Stakes, Goodwood Handicap, Toorak Handicap and Blue Diamond Stakes.

 One of the horses Mick is most recently associated with is Lankan Rupee, the star of the stable in a stellar 2013/14 season.
 The horse won the Group Three Heffernan Stakes, the Group Two Rubiton Stakes before graduating to Group One success in the Oakleigh Plate.
 His winning run at the top level didn't stop there with both the Newmarket and TJ Smith Stakes added to his CV.

 Another runner synonymous with the Price name is Samaready, a Blue Diamond Stakes winner who added the Group One Moir Stakes as a three-year-old before retiring from racing having had only 13 starts but amassing prize money of just under $1.7million.

 From his earliest days, Todd Pletcher was on track to fulfill an exceptional destiny.

-He took his first fulltime job with D. Wayne Lukas and spent seven years as a key part of Lukas’s empire while working with such stars as Kentucky Derby and Belmont Stakes winner Thunder Gulch and champion fillies Serena’s Song and Flanders.
+From the age of seven, he helped his trainer around the yard father Jake before spending his summers off from school as a groom.
+Gaining a top-class apprenticeship, he got a job with the legendary D. Wayne Lukas and spent seven years as a vital part of the team, working with such stars as Kentucky Derby and Belmont Stakes winner Thunder Gulch and champion fillies Serena’s Song and Flanders.